The Most Common Types Of Crane Accidents

 Two women in an office holding a folder during a discussion

 You may have many questions if you were hurt in a crane accident.
-Our injury lawyers often hear the same concerns from injured workers and their families.
-Below are some answers that may help.
-If you still have questions after reading this section, we’re here to help.
+Below are some answers to common inquiries about crane accidents.
+If you still have questions after reading this section, contact our experienced injury lawyers.

 What Should I Do If I Was Hurt In A Crane Accident?

-If you haven’t already, get medical treatment and follow your doctor’s instructions.
+If you haven’t already, seek medical treatment and follow your doctor’s instructions.
 Focus on your recovery and keep records, from hospital bills and prescriptions to test results and follow-up visits.

-Even if you’re no longer at the scene, you can still protect your rights:
+Even if you’re no longer at the scene, you can still take some precautions that may help protect your rights:

 • Report the injury to your employer immediately.
-Failure to report a workplace injury may lead to the claim’s denial.
+Failure to report a workplace injury may result in the claim’s denial.

 • Save any photos or videos taken at the time of the accident.